Paymvi/raspberry-pi/4_Cloud_Server.md

 **9. Make a database in the terminal.**

 Don't be fooled by the GUI.
 When you do a **manual install zia the web GUI**, the installer does **not create the database itself.**.
-- It only **connects to an existing databse** and creates the necessary tables inside it.
+- It only **connects to an existing database** and creates the necessary tables inside it.
-- That's why you need to create the databse first, along with a **database user** and password
+- That's why you need to create the database first, along with a **database user** and password

-(Basically the GUI installer only creates tables inside ht databse, not the database itself)
+(Basically the GUI installer only creates tables inside the database, not the database itself)

 **Login into MySQL/MariaDB**
 ```
 sudo sql
 ```
-- This logs you in as the root databse user
+- This logs you in as the root database user
 - You should see a prompt like: MariaDB [(none)]
 ```
 CREATE DATABASE your_database_name;